 obligated to hire from any one system or organization; and

-businesses want qualified candidates—they do not hire based on disability or out of charity.
+businesses need qualified candidates—they do not hire based on disability or out of charity.

+To better understand the local labor market, available employment outcomes, and the population of potential VR customers, staff will conduct labor market analyses using community resources and Labor Market and Career Information department tools.

+The analysis includes:

+labor market analysis of job trends and other factors to promote strategic employment outcomes and business development; and

+caseload statistical analysis of specific caseloads or offices to identify job-ready customers, vocational goals, and historical placement trends.

+For VR caseload carrying staff, please visit the Business Services intranet page to take the mandatory Labor Market Intelligence (LMI) training.

-A-406: Employment Resources
+A-403: Employment Resources

-A-406-1: Additional Guidance and Resources

 VR provides key services to businesses and uses other partners to streamline and enhance those services.

-A-406-2: Local Workforce Development Boards and Workforce Solutions Offices
+A-403-1: Local Workforce Development Boards and Workforce Solutions Offices

-The 28 Boards and 191 Workforce Solutions Offices in Texas offer a single point of contact for both the business community and those seeking employment.
+The 28 Workforce Boards across the state and over 170 Workforce Solutions Offices in Texas offer a single point of contact for both the business community and those seeking employment.
 Services provided by Boards and Workforce Solutions Offices include:

 employer services;